felixlinker/tamarin-workshop/ex3/OAuth.md

 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter SHOULD be used for preventing cross-site request forgery.

-The client directs the resource owner to the constructed URI using an HTTP redirection response, or by other means available to it via the user-agent.
+The client directs the end-user to the constructed URI using an HTTP redirection response, or by other means available to it via the user-agent.

 For example, the client directs the user-agent to make the following HTTP request using TLS (with extra line breaks for display purposes only):